-The Firefighter program is certified through the Florida State Fire College.
+Fire Fighter is certified through the Florida State Fire College.

 - Must have a standard high school diploma or a GED®.

-- Must not have been dishonorably discharged from any of the US Armed Forces
+- Must not have been dishonorably discharged from any of the US Armed Forces.

-For more information, please contact Teresa Campbell
+For more information or to receive an application, please contact Teresa Campbell

 Phone: (386) 506-4203